 Chili’s Quesadilla Explosion Salad

-Friendly’s Crispy Chicken Salad with Honey Mustard
+Friendly’s Crispy Chicken Salad

 This calorie- and fat-filled salad is really just an excuse to eat chicken tenders and tortilla chips without the guilt.
 But your waistline doesn’t care if this meal is marketed as a healthy salad.
-All it knows is that you’re overfilling it with half a day's calories and an entire day’s worth of saturated fat.
+All it knows is that you’re overfilling it with nearly a thousand calories and an entire day’s worth of saturated fat.
 To discover more restaurant meals that will kill your flat belly dreams, check out our exclusive report, The #1 Worst Menu Option at 40 Popular Restaurants!